 This includes systems such as lecture capture, student response systems (SRS, also known as clickers and their virtual equivalent) and teaching podiums, as well as the design of physical learning spaces (lecture theatres, lecture rooms, seminar rooms and computer laboratories).

-Learning Enhancement and Development (LEaD) are working closely with City's Property and Facilities to ensure that pedagogical principles are considered in the redesigning of City’s learning spaces.
+LEaD are working closely with City's Property and Facilities to ensure that pedagogical principles are considered in the redesigning of City’s learning spaces.

 Learning Spaces has as a steering group called the Learning Spaces Group comprised of academics and professional services staff from across the institution, that helps to inform the development of initiatives.